 3. When a council breaches an undertaking under a long-term loan agreement on or before the reporting date with the effect that the liability becomes payable on demand, the liability is classified as current, even if the lender has agreed, after the reporting date and before the authorisation of the financial statement for issue, not to demand payment as a consequence of the breach.
-The liability is classified as current because, at the reporting date, the council does not have an unconditional right to defer its settlement for at least 12 months after that date.
+The liability is classified as current because, at the reporting date, the council does not have a right to defer its settlement for at least 12 months after that date.
+Refer to AASB 101.75 if a period of grace has been provided.

-- 4. For loans payable recognised at the end of the reporting period, Council shall disclose: - a) details of any defaults during the period of principal, interest, sinking fund or redemption terms of those loans payable - b) the carrying amount of the loans payable in default at the end of the reporting period, and - c) whether the default was remedied, or the terms of the loan's payable were renegotiated before the financial statements were authorized for issue.
+- 4. For loans payable recognised at the end of the reporting period, Council shall disclose: - details of any defaults during the period of principal, interest, sinking fund or redemption terms of those loans payable - b) the carrying amount of the loans payable in default at the end of the reporting period, and - c) whether the default was remedied, or the terms of the loan's payable were renegotiated before the financial statements were authorized for issue.